100 SE 2nd Street

 The second phase of the project encompassed replacing the fireman’s override panel.
-The new panel, along with Computrols’ 32X-SC controller, also integrate to the building’s HVAC system as a means of smoke control/exhaust in the event of a fire.
+The new panel, along with Computrols 32X-SC controller, also integrated with the building’s HVAC system as a means of smoke control/exhaust in the event of a fire.

-The third and final phase of this venture was comprised of adding Computrols’ DDC controls to every air handler, chiller and cooling tower in the building for more reliable control and increased energy savings.
+The third and final phase of this venture was comprised of adding Computrols DDC controllers to every air handler, chiller and cooling tower in the building for more reliable control and increased energy savings.
 The addition of these controllers further decreased the kWh consumption of the building by nearly 25% on average.

 Now that all three phases are complete, Miami Tower’s tenants and visitors enjoy an even more comfortable and safe environment.
 When considering only energy savings, Computrols was able to help save the building’s ownership approximately $250,000 a year.
 In addition to these savings, the engineering team was able to eliminate the service contract with their previous vendor as they are now able to operate the system themselves through Computrols intuitive front-end software.
 They also receive 55% fewer hot and cold calls from the building’s tenants.